sabtain93/RB_109/method_def_method_invoke.md

 ```ruby
 print_name
 ```
-methods can be called with a block, but the block is only executed if the method defined in a particular way.
+methods can be called with a block, but the block is only executed if the method is defined in a particular way.

 When a method is invoked with a block, the block is passed in as an argument.